frhan/study/Traffic-Trainer/ch-11-Stopping-standing-still-parking-and-towing.md

 - At a bus stop sign next to the chequered markings, where there are no markings you must not stop within twelve meters of the sign.
 - On the carriageway next to a bus lane.
 - Next to a solid yellow line.
+- On a hard shoulder, refuge bay or an emergency lay-by except in case of an emergency.
+- On acceleration and deceleration lanes and carriageways of motorroads and motorways.
+- On the side of the road where sign E2 is placed.

 A sub-plate can indicate that this sign: